The Print & Go Student Planner to Help Your Child Build Good Habits

 At the end of the year there’s an opportunity to review the year including space to record the habits and priorities your student wanted to improve back in the fall as well as to reflect on how that turned out.

-The 2022-23 version of the Print & Go Student Planner is now available for purchase!
+This year’s version of the Print & Go Student Planner is now available for purchase!

 I can’t wait to see how your student adapts it to his or her academic life.
+If you or your student has used the print & go planner in the past, we’d love for you to share it on social media.
+Please tag us @lifeasmomdotcom on instagram.

 Hello, I would love to get my sons each one of these planners for 2021.
 Is this still available?
 Please say yes!
 Thank you!